 What's with the negative reviews?

-One of the reasons it took me a while to try out Thrive Market was that I read online reviews and it appears to be a service you either love or hate.
+One of the reasons it took me a while to try out Thrive Market was that I read online reviews.
+Nearly every Thrive Market review has some pros and cons in it.
+It appears to be a service you either love or hate.

-There are quite a few very negative reviews out there so I spent some time sifting through them.
+There are quite a few very negative reviews on Thrive Market out there so I spent some time sifting through them.
 They mostly seem to fall into two camps:

 The other one is that the membership is hard to cancel.
 I have started it, canceled it and restarted it without any real issues.
 Like most subscription products, they try to talk you out of leaving when you express that intent.
 Again, I expect that so it doesn't offend me to jump through the hoops to leave when that time comes.

 The part of the Thrive Market membership that will make most people balk is the fee.
 It's a little unusual to pay a fee like that for a grocery store (unless you use Costco or BJ's).
 And to be honest, it initially rubbed me the wrong way so it took me a while to give it a try.
 However, I now think it's one of those things that at the end of the day makes no serious difference.

 The reason I say that is that using Amazon frequently means you'll need to buy Amazon Prime, which is another membership fee.
 Amazon's annual fee is 50% higher than a Thrive Market membership.
 However, it's a higher value fee as the selection at Amazon is nearly limitless and it includes a streaming TV membership that can make Netflix blush.
 But it is a membership fee.
 Also, Amazon doesn't carry some items that we look for (hard to believe but true).

 Vitacost and other online vendors also have free shipping over a certain order size and we make heavy use of their coupons, but the per item prices are often somewhat higher.
 So there's no up-front membership fee but it all comes out in the wash because, at the end of the day, shipping costs money and these are low-margin products.